nasa/Transform-to-Open-Science/Organizing_OS_Activities/townhall/townhall_checklist.md

 - [ ] One Month Before the Event
      - [ ] More event promotion (send out the registration form again)
      - [ ] If appropriate, create a press kit or materials to go on your organization's website
-     - [ ] Verify that your event is an acessible as possible: does the event space need ramps?
+     - [ ] Verify that your event is an accessible as possible: does the event space need ramps?
 Will everyone be able to hear the speaker or read the slides?
 If virtual, will closed captioning be available?
 - [ ] Two Weeks Before the Event: Send out an event reminder, post any supporting materials online
 - [ ] Two Days Before the Event: Send out an event reminder, flag event on your socials
 - [ ] Have the event!